 2.5 Goods Dispatched Notes

 A goods despatched note is a document on which a business lists goods it has sent to a customer.
-Again, they are commonly used in manufacturing industries so they can check that goods are sent out correctly and to keep a record of what is left the premises.
+Again, they are commonly used in manufacturing industries.
+This is so they can check that goods are sent out correctly and to keep a record of what is left the premises.

 An invoice is a legal document sent out by a supplier to a customer to request payment for goods or services that it has supplied.
-Although sales invoices can take any format or design a business chooses, there is certain information that businesses are legally required to include on depending on their legal and tax status.
+Sales invoices can take any format or design a business chooses.
+However, here is certain information that businesses are legally required to include on depending on their legal and tax status.

 A receipt is a legal document that records a payment that has been received.
 These are usually used for cash sales as a way to confirm how much cash has been received.